soft310team2/discord-watch-party-bot/README.md

 ![envfileGUILD](https://github.com/mattysteves/discord-watch-party-bot/assets/39393161/7301a59e-144a-46b0-8e05-2dbdbe50833a)

 #### IMPORTANT
 Do not share your bot token with anyone!
+Make sure to include the local .env file in your .gitignore, so that your bot token is never uploaded to the repository!
+If you accidentally leak your bot's token, you will have to regenerate the token from the discord developers portal.

 ## How to help improve the bot
-1. Fork, clone, and install the bot by following the guide above.
+1. Fork, clone, and install the bot by following the [Contributing](CONTRIBUTING.md) guidelines.

 ## License and usage
 [License](LICENSE)